Incumbency advantages grow in era of weak parties

 BUT MOMMMMMMM…

 KCCI: “Iowa teenagers who want to get their driver's permit now have a new option.
 Never before has the Iowa Department of Transportation allowed parents to proctor the web-based knowledge portion of the test.
-The Iowa Department of Transportation started the "Skip the Trip" program last year.
+The Iowa Department of Transportation started the 'Skip the Trip' program last year.
 It allows students to take the non-commercial driver's knowledge test at an approved educational site.
 The DOT is now expanding it to allow parents and guardians to proctor the exam in their house.
 They just need a valid Iowa driver's license and have to submit an application.
 Right now, driver’s tests are on hold until May 1 due to the COVID-19 outbreak.
 The DOT says the date is flexible given the pandemic.”

 AND NOW A WORD FROM CHARLES…